 Some are newly awarded, others are lucky enough to be renewed, but some however do not get renewed, and for those that don’t get renewed, it is probably something of a personal tragedy for them.

-I’ve been lucky enough to have been awarded the Microsoft MVP title seven years in a row so far, and hopefully this post will help others achieve their goal of becoming a Microsoft MVP.
+I’ve been lucky enough to have been awarded the Microsoft MVP title 10 years in a row so far, and hopefully this post will help others achieve their goal of becoming a Microsoft MVP.

 Many people in areas of Microsoft’s diverse skill-sets want to become a Microsoft MVP.
 I guess as a result of that, several times per year people contact me asking how to become one, and I usually always answer the same thing.

 I thought about blogging it but never got around to it, so here it is.

 What is a Microsoft MVP

 A Microsoft MVP is (according to Microsoft) …

 A Microsoft Most Valuable Professional (MVP) award is given to “exceptional, independent community leaders who share their passion, technical expertise, and real-world knowledge of Microsoft products with others.”